Why page speed is important?

 I’m kind of promoting my themes here.
 Use Thunder theme for a real fast loading website.
 It looks fairly good and loads super fast.
 The reason is that it is a slim version of default Jekyll theme.

 I have added some things to make it look attractive but all those rings and bells are really light.
 Go ahead and try it.
-I have created another theme called Purple which is also minimal.
+I have created another theme called Krishna which is also minimal.

 If you want a site which loads really fast on mobile phones then try Amplify.
 Amplify is a theme developed following Google Accelerated Mobile Pages(AMP) rules.
 AMP is a project by Google to make websites load faster on mobile devices.
 Anyone can create an AMP version of their website.
 But we have a Jekyll theme which is completely AMP based!
 Here is a sample post which loads incredibly fast.